osjomike/Keva-et-al.-2025-NC/README.md

 In each of the folders there are more detailed readme-files

 # Packages needed
-1. Data arrangement: plyr, dplyr, reshape2
+1. Data arrangement: plyr, dplyr (version: 1.1.0), reshape2
 2. Graphics: ggplot2, ggnewscale, cowplot, gridExtra, splancs, ggrepel, ggpubr
-3. MixSIAR stuff: MixSIAR, rjags, R2WinBUGS
+3. MixSIAR stuff: MixSIAR (version: ), rjags, R2WinBUGS

-Remember to install JAGS as well
+Remember to install JAGS as well (e.g. 4.3.0)

 # Mixiar jags model objects
 The Mixiar jags model objects (output of run_model()-function) are stored in this repository through "Releases" feature.